titan/htll/README.md

 HTLL uses serval primitives to layout interface.
 Those primitives can be grouped into 3 classes: top-level primitive, basic primitives and advanced primitives.
-The top-level primitive is entrance of layouting, just like the main function in C programs.
+The top-level primitive is entrance of layouting, just like the main function in C language.
 Primitives belong to basic class are atomic, they can combine to more complex layout primitives.
 Advanced primitives are some common patterns of combining basic primitives, they are made for convenience.

-### Top-Level primitive
+### Top-Level Primitive

 There are only one primitive, `in`, in the top-level class.